Last Updated on 17 February, 2021 by Veronica

 2. Wilmington Gemini Giant (and take a photo next to its feet)

-The “Gemini Giant” is one of the giant classics that were placed along many routes in the United States, including, of course, Route 66.
-They are about 20 feet high (7 meters approx.) and usually have one hand with the palm up and the other with the palm down, to be able to hold some kind of tool or element.
+They are about 20 feet high (7 meters approx.) and usually have one hand with the palm up and the other with the palm down to hold some kind of tool or element.

-4. Cuba (and observe its murals on Route 66)
+5. Cuba (and observe its murals on Route 66)

 - Check Out: Rent a car for your US road trip